Home » Recipes » 5-ingredient Mexican Quinoa

 This dish reminds me of the Mexican-style rice you can find at some restaurants.
 You know the type, it’s flavorful, with a reddish hue, a little crunchy and full of flavor?
 That’s the one.
 This quinoa is similar but way better.

 Now granted, I’m probably a bit biased (quinoa > rice all day every day.), but I’ve managed to pack in a ton of flavor using just five, super basic ingredients.
-Plus, there are more goodies in here – think corn + black beans – making this dish a bit more robust and filling.
+Plus, there are more goodies in here – think corn + black beans – making this dish a bit richer and more flavorful.

 As I started researching this post, I wanted to find out how they made Mexican rice.
 As it turns out, it starts with a boatload of oil.
 Basically, you fry the rice in the pan, then add the stock, tomato sauce, and spices, and let rice cook away.
 The end result?
 A big pot of fluffy red rice.